Mexico City unveils gender-neutral school uniforms policy

-MEXICO CITY, June 3 (Thomson Reuters Foundation) - Children who attend state-run schools in Mexico City will no longer have to abide by a gender-specific dress code for their school uniforms, government officials said on Monday.
+MEXICO CITY (Thomson Reuters Foundation) - Children who attend state-run schools in Mexico City will no longer have to abide by a gender-specific dress code for their school uniforms, government officials said on Monday.

 Claudia Sheinbaum, the Mexican capital’s left-wing mayor, announced the new gender-neutral uniform policy during a press conference at a local school in the city.